pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 What you put here will appear on the index page.
 In most cases, you'll also want to add a Read More link after this paragraph (though technically, that's optional).
 To do that, just add an HTML comment like the one below.

 TODO: summary for index page
+TODO: make sure style is good
+TODO: make all the inline links come back

 <!--more-->